-The Graduate Certificate in Research (Business) is an 18-unit program which is offered by the Faculty of Social and Behavioural Sciences.
+The Graduate Certificate in Research (Business) is an 18-unit program which is offered by the College of Business, Government and Law.

 It articulates with the 36-unit Graduate Diploma in Research (Business) and the sequentially developed topics allow progression through the two awards.